 top acts as more than just a performance monitor.
 It’s a simple, interactive dashboard for managing running processes.

-find - Search for files
+3. locate and find - Search for files

 From the Linux command line there are a couple of ways to search for files from the command line, including the